tyulpin/ai-pplx-slack-bot/README.md

 # ai-pplx-slack-bot

-Integration Perplexity AI with Slack Messenger
+Integration of Perplexity AI with Slack Messenger